GitBasil/ML/Notes/midterm.md

 Recall is preferred when you try to correctly predict as many as you can, ex. firewall with hacking request, in this case recall is better because false predicting that a request is hacking request is much worst than not predicting an actual hacking request.
 𝑇𝑃 / 𝑇𝑃 + 𝐹N

+Recall: Measures the ability to identify all relevant instances within a dataset.
+Example: In disease screening, high recall ensures that as many diseased patients as possible are correctly identified.

 Precision is preferred when false alarms are very dangerous, so we prefer Precision to reduce the false alarms.
 𝑇𝑃 / 𝑇𝑃 + 𝐹𝑃

+Precision: Measures the accuracy of positive predictions.
+Example: In email filtering, high precision minimizes the risk of important emails being incorrectly filtered as spam.

+Importance:
+Precision is crucial when the cost of false positives is high.
+Recall is essential when missing a positive case has serious consequences.

+The F1 Score balances precision and recall, providing a comprehensive evaluation.

 F1 Score is a mix of recall and precision